trulyaman25/Netflix-Clone/README.md

 # Netflix Clone Project

 This project is a clone of the Netflix website created using HTML and CSS.
 It aims to replicate the user interface and some functionalities of the original Netflix site, providing a visually appealing and responsive design.
+For a firsthand experience, kindly explore the project at [Netflix Clone](https://trulyaman25.github.io/Netflix-Clone/).

 ## Features